-Here are some tips to help freshen up your jacket and clean off any unwanted stench.
+Here are some tips to help freshen up your jacket and remove any unwanted stench.

 To Remove Sweat Odors

-One of the best and quickest ways to clean the stench out without soaking the jacket is through baking soda.
+Baking soda is one of the best and quickest ways to clean the stench without soaking the jacket.

-Sprinkling baking soda on the armpits/smelling areas of the area and letting it sit for 30 minutes.
+You need to sprinkle baking soda on the armpits/smelling areas of the area and let it sit for 30 minutes.

-After the 30 minutes have passed, shake the baking soda out outside to avoid a mess and remove the excess with the vacuum cleaner hose attachment.
+After 30 minutes, shake the baking soda out outside to avoid a mess and remove the excess with the vacuum cleaner hose attachment.

-After that, hang the jacket outside to air the coat out and help get out the last of the smell.
+After that, hang the jacket outside to air the coat out and help get out the last smell.

 This method does involve some liquid and getting the area wet.

-Mix vodka and water in a spray bottle and spray the affected, vodka dries without odor, and it will kill the bacteria in the jacket while removing any smells.
+Mix vodka and water in a spray bottle and spray the affected.
+Vodka dries without odor, killing the bacteria in the jacket while removing any smells.